Dense Matter in Neutron Stars with eXTP: Introduction

-The regime relevant for NS interiors lies in a parameter space of the phase diagram where QCD is non-perturbative.
-In contrast, perturbative QCD (pQCD) analysis, thus far, is only reliable at very high densities or temperatures, starting to show signs of convergence at some tens of saturation densities \cite{Kurkela:2009gj,Gorda:2023mkk}.
-These calculations provide constraints for the EOS at NS densities due to stability and consistency requirements \cite{Komoltsev:2021jzg, Gorda:2022jvk,somasundaram2023perturbative} as discussed below in Sect.~\ref{Intro:tools}.
-Perturbative calculations of the EOS have now reached the nearly complete Next-to-Next-to-Next-to-Leading order (N3LO) \cite{Gorda:2021znl, Gorda:2023mkk}, and the uncertainties arising from missing higher-order terms have been estimated using Bayesian methods \cite{Gorda:2023usm}.
-While first-principles lattice QCD~\cite{2015IJMPE..2430007D} can provide convincing information at zero density/chemical potential, it fails at finite density due to the famous sign problem.
-Lattice data can be extrapolated to finite baryon chemical potential $(\mu_B)$ via different systematic schemes, which are, however, only reliable for small and moderate values of $\mu_B/T$ with $T$ the temperature~\cite{2021PhRvL.126w2001B}.
-In addition, lattice simulations of theories where the sign problem can be avoided, such as QCD at $\mu_B=0$ but at finite isospin chemical potential or phase quenched QCD, can provide rigorous constraints to the EOS at large $\mu_B$ \cite{Moore:2023glb,Fujimoto:2023unl}.
+The regime relevant for NS interiors lies in a region of the QCD phase diagram where the theory is strongly coupled and non-perturbative.
+First-principles lattice QCD provides robust results at zero baryon chemical potential~\cite{2015IJMPE..2430007D}, but fails at finite density due to the sign problem.
+Extrapolations to finite baryon chemical potential $\mu_B$ are only reliable at small to moderate $\mu_B/T$~\cite{2021PhRvL.126w2001B}, though lattice simulations of theories where the sign problem can be avoided, such as QCD at $\mu_B=0$ but at finite isospin chemical potential or phase quenched QCD, can provide rigorous constraints to the EOS at large $\mu_B$ \cite{Moore:2023glb,Fujimoto:2023unl}.

-Using various theories detailed in Sect.~\ref{Intro:tools} to describe dense baryonic matter, it has been shown that the conditions inside NSs could allow for the appearance of exotic (non-nucleonic) degrees of freedom, including hyperons, $\Delta$ baryons, as well as deconfined quark matter.
-At large densities in the centers of massive NSs, exotic quark phases such as color superconducting phases have also been predicted.
-Reviews of EOS physics, including exotic degrees of freedom, can be found in e.g.,~\cite{Oertel2017,Tolos:2020aln,Burgio:2021vgk}.

-Since NSs are very massive, they could also be privileged environments for the accumulation of dark matter~\cite{Kouvaris2008,Leung2011,Tolos:2015qra,Bell:2020obw}.
-Extensive astronomical evidence supports the existence of dark matter, including galaxy rotation curves, gravitational lensing effects, and precise measurements of the cosmic microwave background radiation.
-Current studies suggest that dark matter constitutes approximately 27\% of the total mass-energy content of the universe, far exceeding the 5\% contribution from ordinary baryonic matter.
-However, despite its crucial role in cosmology, the fundamental nature of dark matter remains largely unknown, and direct detection experiments have so far yielded no definitive results.